31 Altitude Definitions & Measurement

 Therefore, inserting the numerical values gives

-Therefore, this value of density altitude underpredicts the value given by the full ISA equation by only about 100 m.
+Therefore, this density altitude value underpredicts the value given by the complete ISA equation by only about 100 m.

 Reference Pressures for Piloting